codefoster/codefoster.com/source/_posts/azurecli.md

 ## Creating a Mobile Service...

 First, we create the service like the following where gg4p4pzmfi is simply the name of my particular SQL Server.
 I already have it, so I may as well use that instead of creating a new one.
-My service is actually going to be called "cfms".
+My service is actually going to be called &quot;cfms&quot;.

 ```
 azure mobile create --sqlServer gg4p4pzmfi cfms